madnight/blog/source/_drafts/applicative.md

 The different natural transformations, indicated by $\alpha$ (associativity) ,$\rho$ (right identity) ,$\lambda$ (left identity) are part of the monoidal structure on ${\mathcal {C}}$.

 Applicative functors were first introduced in 2008 by Conor McBride and Ross Paterson in their paper *Applicative programming with effects*.[^1] In functional programming every functor is an endofunctor and every functor applied to the monoidal category $\mathbf{Set}$, with the tensor product replaced by cartesian product, inherently possesses a unique strength, resulting in every functor within $\mathbf{Set}$ being strong.
 In simpler terms, a strong lax monoidal functor is just a lax monoidal functor that also has the property of being a strong functor, and its strength coherently associates with the monoidal structure.
-When we apply this in the context of $\mathbf{Set}$ functors, this coherent association is automatically provided. [^3]
+When we apply this in the context of $\mathbf{Set}$ functors, this coherent association is automatically provided.[^2]

 # Example

 The Applicative Typeclass is Haskell looks slightly different then our definition of a lax monidal functor.
 However there is another typeclass in Haskell called monoidal that directly reflects our definition.
 Moreover, there is a equivalence between the two typeclasses Applicative and Monoidal.
 This is similar to the equivalent formulation of bind and >>= that we have shown in the post about [monad](/monad).
 Let me first introduce the typeclass Monoidal and then we show that this is equivalent to Applicative.